 We’re not just about cute puppies anymore…

 Three Bones Society celebrates the making of myths through printmaking.
 All artwork is hand printed, making each piece sold unique.
 It reflects the effort and skill of an individual craftsman.
 It is a measure of human effort executed through human hands and eyes.
 We try to make the majority of work very affordable Buyers can collect original art without breaking their budgets.
-Work in our primary Shop is typically priced between $20 and $100.
-(More select offerings will be made available through our Boutique.
-We will drop new pieces at least two weeks.
+Work in our primary Shop and van der Krogt Prints is typically priced between $20 and $100.
+More select offerings are available through our Boutique.
+We drop new pieces at least every two weeks.
 Our collectors are encouraged to perceive each work and appreciate its impact and significance for themselves.

-Partners Eric K. Lerner and Ara Giacomazzi cut and broke their teeth artistically in the No Wave subculture of early ‘80’s NYC.
+Eric K. Lerner with the support of an incendiary alternative music icon from the 1980’s 90’s, who wishes to remain anonymous but who came up with the name Three Bones Society, cut and broke their teeth artistically in the No Wave subculture of early ‘80’s NYC.
 Perhaps part of that aesthetic still reverberates in Three Bones Society offerings (now known as “merch” in the modern parlance.)
 We are drawn to religious, esoteric and occult themes, yet embrace counter-culture icons and actors.

 Three Bones Society back story will follow in future blogs and additions to this page.